 The introduction of closed 66kV rings required some form of directional, distance, or differential protection scheme to take full advantage of the additional security two 66kV lines per substation offers.
-EA Networks standard approach is to use line differential protection with a distance backup on all 66kV line terminals, and high impedance bus differential protection on each 66kV busbar.
+EA Networks standard approach is to use line differential protection with a distance backup on all 66 kV line terminals, and high impedance bus differential protection on each 66 kV busbar.
 The line differential protection uses the EA Networks inter-substation fibre optic network.
 The 3-zone distance protection will also be the master control device for the line bay (marshalling or controlling items such as: status, analogue values, reclosing, and remote control etc).
-Once complete, all equipment from the 66kV GXP to the zone substation 22kV (or 11kV) busbar will be covered by differential protection zones.
+Once complete, all equipment from the 66 kV GXP to the zone substation 22 kV (or 11 kV) busbar will be covered by differential protection zones.
 This arrangement will provide selective operation of all circuit-breakers in the fastest possible way - minimising voltage depressions and outages experienced by consumers.

 There are a range of alternative protection schemes that could possibly be engineered to perform a similar function (at significant engineering cost both initially and for maintenance) but none would offer the same level of performance on offer by the differential/distance combination.
-Also, none of the alternative protection schemes would scale up as easily or be as stable with the level of interconnectivity that the 66kV system exhibits.
+Also, none of the alternative protection schemes would scale up as easily or be as stable with the level of interconnectivity that the 66 kV system exhibits.

-Project Year Name Category 10988 2025 Synchrophasors (66 kV System Sync-Check) Quality of Supply
+Project Year Name Category 10988 2026 Synchrophasors (66 kV System Sync-Check) Quality of Supply

-The embedded hydro generator at Highbank is a synchronous machine that can create an island situation if the 66kV subtransmission network clears a fault that trips both of the 66kV lines that interconnect MTV substation with the EGN/ASB GXP.
+The hydro generator at Highbank is a synchronous machine that can create an island situation if the 66 kV subtransmission network clears a fault that trips all of the in service 66 kV lines that interconnect MTV substation with the EGN/ASB GXP.
 A phase angle difference occurs the moment the last circuit-breaker opens.
 This situation can be catastrophic to the generator if the network is reconnected to the Highbank supplied island when it is out of phase with the EGN supplied network.
 The generator can suffer irreparable damage.
-Currently there is no automatic reclosing on the 66 kV network and even during controller-initiated closures of 66 kV circuit breakers, Manawa Energy shuts down the Highbank generator to guard against out of synchronism events.
+Currently, there is no automatic reclosing on the 66 kV network.
+With the commissioning of the Methven - Mt Somers 66 kV circuit, there are now three 66 kV circuits to ensure connection from Highbank back to EGN/ASB GXP which has improved the situation.
+However, when one of those 66 kV circuits is out of service and another trips, the controller-initiated closures to reliven the tripped circuit, Manawa Energy shuts down the Highbank generator to guard against out of synchronism events.
 The disadvantages of this mode of operation are clear.
-All 66 kV circuit breaker fault operations must be patrolled before any thoughts of closing the circuit breaker and, before that can occur, Highbank must be shut down.
+The affected 66 kV circuit breaker fault operations must be patrolled before any thoughts of closing the circuit breaker and, before that can occur, Highbank must be shut down.
 This all adds to delays and inefficiency.